WillAbides/setup-go-faster/README.md

 of checking whether a newer version is available for download.
 With ignore-local, the action will always check for a newer version available for download.
 Set this to any non-empty value to enable.

+### annotate-test-logs

+If set to any non-empty value, logs output by tests will be annotated as test failures on your Pull Request.
+This is useful if the only logging your tests do is on error.
+If you use `t.Log` outside of test failures, you should not set this.

 ## Outputs